eiiko6/form-generator/README.md

   * `answer_type`: Type of input (`text`, `number`, `email`, `password`, `url`, `tel`, `textarea`).
   * `html_before` (optional): HTML snippet rendered before the field.
   * `html_after` (optional): HTML snippet rendered after the field.

+## Lib

+This crate also provides a library so you can run the form server alongside another app.